Skip to content

 COMPUTE STRAGGLER inspect compute path on the worst rank

-STRAGGLER inspect both input and compute unevenness
+STRAGGLER inspect mixed clean-step unevenness

 MEMORY CREEP inspect retained tensors and growing caches